Multivariate subjective fiducial inference: Applications to multivariate cases

-The full conditional distributions of the joint proper posterior distribution of $\alpha$ and $\beta$ that corresponds to choosing the prior density of $\alpha$ and $\beta$ to be the improper density $p(\alpha,\beta) \propto (\alpha\beta)^{-1}$ are identical to the full conditionals in equations~(\ref{equ7}) and~(\ref{equ8}).
-Therefore, the conditional distributions in these equations determine a joint fiducial density for $\alpha$ and $\beta$, which is defined by
+meaning that the fiducial density of $\beta$ is defined by: The full conditional distributions of the joint proper posterior distribution of $\alpha$ and $\beta$ that corresponds to choosing the prior density of $\alpha$ and $\beta$ to be the improper density $p(\alpha,\beta) \propto (\alpha\beta)^{-1}$ are identical to the full conditional distributions of $\alpha$ and $\beta$ in equations~(\ref{equ7}) and~(\ref{equ8}).
+Therefore, the conditional distributions in these equations are compatible and it is clear that the joint fiducial density of $\alpha$ and $\beta$ that they determine must be unique.
+In particular, from what was just mentioned, it can be deduced that this joint fiducial density must be defined by: where ${\tt C}$ is a normalising constant.